zio/zio/docs/ecosystem/community/zio-temporal.md

 ## Introduction

 ZIO Temporal is a ZIO library based on the Temporal Java-SDK.
+ZIO Temporal brings first-class Scala & ZIO support with additional compile-time checks that Java SDK lacks.

-[Temporal](https://temporal.io/) helps to eliminate complex error or retry logic, avoid callbacks, and ensure that every workflow you start, completes.
+[Temporal](https://temporal.io/) platform helps to eliminate complex error or retry logic, avoid callbacks, and ensure that every workflow you start, completes.
 Temporal delivers durable execution for your services and applications.

 ## Installation

-In order to use this library, we need to add the following libraries to your `build.sbt` file:
+In order to use this library, we need to add the following dependency:

 ```scala
 libraryDependencies += "dev.vhonta" %% "zio-temporal-core" % "0.1.0-RC6"